apache/gravitino/docs/docker-image-details.md

 - trino:426-gravitino-0.3.0-SNAPSHOT
   - Docker image `datastrato/trino:426-gravitino-0.3.0-SNAPSHOT`
   - Base on `trino:462`
-  - Added Gravitino trino-connector-0.3.0-SNAPSHOT libs into the `/usr/lib/trino/plugin/gravitino`
+  - Added Gravitino trino-connector-0.3.0-SNAPSHOT libraries into the `/usr/lib/trino/plugin/gravitino`

 # Developer Docker images
-This kind of the Docker images is designed to facilitate Gravitino integration testing.
+You can use this kind of the Docker images to facilitate Gravitino integration testing.
-It can be utilized to test all catalog and connector modules within Gravitino.
+You can use it to test all catalog and connector modules within Gravitino.
-## Gravitino CI Apache Hive Image
+## Gravitino CI Apache Hive image
-This kind of images is used for testing the catalog of Apache Hive.
+You can use this kind of images to test the catalog of Apache Hive.

 Container startup commands
 ```shell